-• RPS.
+- RPS.
 In PJM, nine of 14 jurisdictions have enacted legislation requiring that a defined percentage of retail suppliers' load be served by renewable resources, for which definitions vary.
 These are typically known as renewable portfolio standards, or RPS.
-As of September 30, 2020, Delaware, Illinois, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, and Washington, DC had renewable portfolio standards.
-Virginia and Indiana had voluntary renewable portfolio standards.
-Kentucky, Tennessee and West Virginia did not have renewable portfolio standards.
+As of December 31, 2020, Delaware, Illinois, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, and Washington, DC had renewable portfolio standards.
+Virginia had a voluntary RPS in 2020, but a new mandatory RPS became effective on January 1, 2021.
+Indiana had voluntary renewable portfolio standards.
+Kentucky, Tennessee and West Virginia did not have renewable portfolio standards. - RPS Cost.
+The cost of complying with RPS, as reported by the states, is \$4.5 billion over the five year period from 2014 through 2018, an average annual RPS compliance cost of \$893.1 million.
+The compliance cost for 2018, the most recent year with complete data, was \$986.9 million.